 Getting Around Camp Fimfo New Braunfels

-It’s easy to get around Camp Fimfo New Braunfels – all the roads are paved and the speed limit is low so it’s pedestrian and bike friendly.
-There’s adequate parking located near the entrance where you check in and at the general store/pool area.
+It’s easy to get around Camp Fimfo New Braunfels – all the roads are paved and the speed limit is low so it’s pedestrian and bike-friendly.
+There’s adequate parking located near the entrance where you check-in and at the general store/pool area.
 Each cabin and RV site also has parking space for one vehicle plus a golf cart.

 Golf cart rentals are available and fun for kids of all ages — even old kids like me.
-There are a couple of places at Camp Fimfo where you can’t drive your car, like the gravel path leading down to the river.
-For us, part of the fun of being at an RV campground is driving our golf cart around.
-Prices are $79 per day for a limo golf cart (six seater) and $56 per day for a standard golf cart (four seater.)
+There are a couple of places at Camp Fimfo where you can’t drive your car, like the gravel path leading down to the river, but the golf cart will get you there.
+Prices are $81 per day for a limo golf cart (six-seater) and $58 per day for a standard golf cart (four-seater.)
 Camp Fimfo does not allow private golf carts unless needed for ADA reasons.

 How to Plan Your Best Visit